Technology at Oakwood

 Study tools such as electronic planners, flash card generators, concept map generators, and other applications are used to stay organized, review content, and learn vocabulary

-Whole class educational electronic games like Classroom Jeopardy or Classkick are employed to allow for real-time monitoring of individual student work while keeping the whole class engaged
+Whole class educational electronic games like Classroom Jeopardy are employed to allow for real-time monitoring of individual student work while keeping the whole class engaged

-Educational electronic games like Multiflyer are used to improve students’ fluency with multiplication facts
+Educational electronic games are used to improve students’ fluency with multiplication facts

 Our 4th and 5th grade science teacher employs a flipped classroom model where students watch her lessons on video at home, so they spend class time doing hands-on, experiential science in our Lower Middle School laboratory space